Imprology improv training logo

 Radical embodied improvisation

-Radical Embodied Improvisation is a form of physical, musical and spoken improvisation rooted in ignorance.
-The practice is to stay with what appears, long enough for coherence to arise without being imposed.
+Radical Embodied Improvisation (REI) is a form of physical, musical and spoken improvisation rooted in ignorance.
+The practice is to stay in the light long enough for coherence to appear without being imposed.
 Nothing is planned, nothing is fixed.
-Each jump into the unknown calls for the wings of creation to carry us through.
+Each time we jump into the unknown.
 Sometimes we fly.
 Sometimes we crash.
 When we fly, we fly.
 When we crash, we learn.

 “The theatre is the place where something can go wrong.”
 (Peter Brook)